bjoernw/rx-aws/README.md

 | SQSMessageSelectors.queueName(String name) | Matches the queue name via URL |

-And a number that are speicific to Kinesis:
+And a number that are specific to Kinesis:

 | Selector | Description |
 |----------| ----------- |